sitewaerts/superlogin/README.md

 ##### `superlogin.couchAuthDB`
 A PouchDB instance that gives direct access to the CouchDB authentication (`_users`) database.
 (Not used with Cloudant.)

+##### `superlogin.initialized()`
+A Promise that is resolved when all setup code is successfully executed.
+You may use this to avoid concurrent database access issues, when executing multiple instances of SuperLogin on a single database.

 ##### `superlogin.registerProvider(provider, configFunction)`
 Adds support for additional Passport strategies.
 See below under Adding Providers for more information.